Myrdincx/Weltheas/content/Weltheas/Free City of Weltheas (nations lore).md

 ---
 - - -

-> [!danger] Rewrite needed
+> [!note] Work in Progress
-> This article is still a work in progress
+> This article is still a work in progress and changes are bound to happen.

 - - -
 #### "What is Sworn on Coin Binds All.”